EdwinVW/inhouse-event-workshop/README.md

 #### Stretch goal 1

-**Goal:** change the message-broker used in assignment 3 from Redis to RabbitMQ.
+**Goal: change the message-broker used in assignment 3 from Redis to RabbitMQ.**

 In the `Infrastructure` folder in the repository you can find scripts to start and stop RabbitMQ as a Docker container on your local machine.
 Once started, you can access the RabbitMQ management console by browsing to [https://localhost:15672](https://localhost:15672).
 The default login credentials are:

 - Username:`guest`
 - Password: `guest`

 #### Stretch Goal 2

+**Goal: use other Dapr building-blocks in the sample application.**

+You may use any Dapr building-block and change / add services if you want.

+#### Stretch Goal 3

-**Goal:** create a cool Measurements DashBoard that shows the metrics.
+**Goal: create a cool Measurements DashBoard that shows the metrics.**

 How you create it is up to you.
 You could create a Blazor app, an Anguar website or a Mobile App.
 Whatever you like to do.
 And think of a creative way of presenting the metrics to the user.